UPPMAX/uppmax_intro_day_1/docs/evaluations/20250210/README.md

   requirements before using the commands.
 The documentation is very nicely structured, and helped a lot, but for a total beginners it felt like a maze.
-I am a bit sad, that we could not try writing the script in the breakoutrooms due to time [reasons] as I think that is quite important and I have low confidence in doing so on my own.
+I am a bit sad, that we could not try writing the script in the [breakout rooms] due to time [reasons] as I think that is quite important and I have low confidence in doing so on my own.
   Concluding, I feel that this course is very valuable especially with in this learning format but more time would have been needed.